I learned this tip from market traders

 Your copy should flow smoothly into the minds of your audience.
 It should make them feel like they’re immersed in an experience, rather than just reading words.

 But if your delivery is poor, it can be hard work for your audience.
-They might find themselves stumbling over badly constructed sentences, or having to re-read certain parts just to make sense of them.
+They might find themselves stumbling over badly constructed sentences, being distracted by typos or having to re-read certain parts just to make sense of them.

 Anything that stalls your audience like this will destroy your momentum.